-Brother Industries is a Japanese multinational electronics company which produces a lot of products including printers, fax machines, desktop computers etc. Despite it being the manufacturer of a lot of products, it is most well-known for its production of printers in the global market.
+Brother Industries is a Japanese multinational electronics company that produces a lot of products including printers, fax machines, desktop computers, etc. Despite it being the manufacturer of a lot of products, it is most well-known for its production of printers in the global market.

 Solution 1: Setting as Default Printer

 One of the simplest workarounds for the problem is setting the printer as default.
 A printer flagged as a ‘default printer’ is the one where the computer sends all of its jobs automatically without having you to select.
 According to official Brother Documentation and numerous reports by users, setting the printer as a ‘Default’ printer fixes the problem.